tinue/apa102-pi/README.md

 ## Prerequisites
 * A Raspberry Pi, running an up-to-date version of Raspbian / Raspberry Pi OS (32 or 64 bit edition).
-To date, Raspberry Pi OS, December 2023 (based on Debian bookworm) is out, and the library works fine with this release.
+To date, Raspberry Pi OS, October 1, 2025 (based on Debian trixie) is out, and the library works fine with this release.
 It should run on all Raspberry Pi models, from Zero to 5.
 Note that I did not test older models in a long time, so there are no guarantees.
 * If hardware SPI is used: SPI enabled and active (`raspi-config`, Interface Options, SPI, \<Yes\>);
 The SPI must be free and unused.